COVID-19 (coronavirus) travel advice

 - If soap and water aren't available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub your hands together until they feel dry.

-The Transportation Security Administration (TSA) has increased cleaning and disinfecting equipment and surfaces at screening checkpoints.
-If you haven't flown since the pandemic began, you'll notice some changes:
+The Transportation Security Administration (TSA) has increased cleaning and disinfecting of surfaces and equipment, including bins, at screening checkpoints.
+TSA has also made changes to the screening process:

-- Travelers may wear masks during screening.
+- Travelers must wear masks during screening.
 However, TSA employees may ask travelers to adjust masks for identification purposes.

 - Instead of handing boarding passes to TSA officers, travelers should place passes (paper or electronic) directly on the scanner and then hold them up for inspection.